dukesw/FlightLog/src/readme.md

 Remove a migration, once this has been unapplied from the database by running `update-database` with a lower migration version.
 `remove-migration -StartupProject Infrastructure -Project Infrastructure`

+## Production Migrations
+Use a SQL script is the preferred way.
+The following will create an imdepotent SQL script that can be run against the production instance.

+`Script-Migration -Idempotent`

 ## Identity Server Setup

 Identity Server uses two different DbContexts to store data.
 Set this up using the following commands: